saif-o99/react-native-best-packages/sections/database-and-storage.md

      - For apps that require real-time data sync and complex data models.
      - When you prioritize offline-first functionality.

+### 3. react-native-mmkv
+   - **Features**:
+     - Get and set strings, booleans and numbers
+     - Fully synchronous calls, no async/await, no Promises, no Bridge.
+     - Encryption support (secure storage)
+     - Multiple instances support (separate user-data with global data)
+     - Customize storage location
+     - High performance because everything is written in C++
+     - ~30x faster than AsyncStorage
+     - Uses JSI instead of the "old" Bridge
+     - iOS, Android and Web support
+     - Easy to use React Hooks API

 ### 3. AsyncStorage
    - **Advantages**:
      - Built-in and simple to use for small data storage needs.